 The Preferred Alternative is anticipated to generate 26 vehicles (6 making the left) on the shared southbound approach during the noted weekday afternoon peak hour.
-As shown on the updated Level of Service Summary Table in FEIS Appendix F, the southbound delay would be significantly reduced from the No-Build Condition (reduction of 46.4 seconds) as would the overall intersection delay (reduction of 25.8 seconds).
+As shown on the updated Level of Service Summary Table in FEIS Appendix F, the southbound delay would be significantly reduced from the No-Build Condition (reduction of 46.4 seconds) as would the overall intersection delay (reduction of 25.8 seconds) during the weekday afternoon peak hour.

-With the Preferred Alternative and potential signal timing changes discussed in Appendix F, the overall intersection is projected to operate at an improved Level of Service "C" with an improved Level of Service "D" on the southbound approach as compared to the No Build condition.
+With the Preferred Alternative and potential signal timing changes discussed in Appendix F, the overall intersection is projected to operate at an improved Level of Service "C" with an improved Level of Service "D" on the southbound approach as compared to the No Build condition during the weekday afternoon peak hour.